brookep1/OpenYT3D/README.md

 ##Features:

-You give it the video URL or ID and streams directly from Youtube, *you don't have to wait to download it first* then play it.
+- You give it the video URL or ID and streams directly from Youtube, *you don't have to wait to download it first* then play it.

-The video does not have to be tagged in Youtube as a 3D video first.
+- The video does not have to be tagged in Youtube as a 3D video first.
 It will accept and play any Half SBS video that is posted.

-No need for an HTML5 browser.
+- No need for an HTML5 browser.
 No Flash.
 And no special plugins necessary.
 It does not use your browser at all.

-Also no fancy .NET libraries or similar.
+- Also no fancy .NET libraries or similar.
 Fancy GUI's are old school.
 Simple text screens are the future.

+##Limitations:
+- You can't play 1080P or other resolutions that YouTube uses DASH for.
+The audio and video for DASH are seperate URLs.
+- I'm sure there are more you'll find

 ##Requires: